Qara Qoyunlu: Decline

-Jahan Shah made peace with the Timurid Shahrukh Mirza; however, this soon fell apart.
-When Shahrukh Mirza died in 1447, the Qara Qoyunlu Turkomans annexed portions of Iraq and the eastern coast of the Arabian Peninsula as well as Timurid-controlled western Iran.
 Though much territory was gained during his rule, Jahān Shāh's reign was troubled by his rebellious sons and the almost autonomous rulers of Baghdad, whom he expelled in 1464.
 In 1466, Jahan Shah attempted to take Diyarbakır from the Aq Qoyunlu ("White Sheep Turkomans"), however, this was a catastrophic failure resulting in Jahān Shāh's death and the collapse of the Qara Qoyunlu Turkomans' control in the Middle East.
+Jahanshah died in the Battle of Chapakchur in 1467.
+The Qara Qoyunlu was almost destroyed.
+This time Hasanali Mirza came to power, but was killed by Uzun Hasan.

 By 1468, at their height under Uzun Hasan (1452–1478), Aq Qoyunlu defeated the Qara Qoyunlu and conquered Iraq, Azerbaijan, and western Iran.

 Religion

 Governance

 The Qara Qoyunlu state organization was based mainly on of its predecessors, Jalayirids, and the Ilkhanids.
 Qara Qoyunlu rulers used the title sultan since the enthronement of Pirbudag by Qara Yusuf.
 Sometimes the title bahadur appeared on the coinage.
 They also used the titles khan, khagan and padishah.

 Keeping with a Persianate culture, the Qara Qoyunlu used the Persian language for diplomacy, poetry, and as a court language.
 Diplomatic letters to the Timurids and Ottomans were written in Persian, while the correspondence with the Mamluk sultans were in Arabic.
 Official internal documents (farmān, suyūrghāl) were also written in Persian.
+Jahan Shah was titled Padishah-i Iran and King of Kings of Iran during his reign.

 As for the provincial organization, the provinces were governed by şehzade and beys, who had smaller divans in each of the provinces.
 The governance by military governors (beys) generally passed on from father to son.
 In the cities there were officials called darugha, that looked after financial and administrative affairs, and also had political powers.
 The şehzades and beys had their own soldiers which were called nökers, who were trained and salaried.

+In the south, Pir Budaq, son of Jahan Shah became Governor of the region of Shiraz, becoming to some extent a ruler in his own right, rebelling against his father by seeking independence.
+This move aroused his father's anger.
+Pir Budaq was later transferred to the governorship of Baghdad, thought to be easier to control than Shiraz, but he was ultimately killed upon the orders of his father.